BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 ## Conclusion

 Locus makes a developer's life very easy when it comes to retrieve location.
 It is highly customisable and will fulfil most of the requirements that a developer needs.
 However if you can't find what you're looking for then you always can request a feature of file a bug on [github](https://github.com/birjuvachhani/locus-android).

+If you liked what you read, don't forget to start [this](https://github.com/birjuvachhani/locus-android) repository.
+Happy coding!